eggheads/eggdrop/doc/sphinx_source/mainDocs/pbkdf2.rst

     With a solo configuration, Eggdrop will only run the pbkdf2 module.
 Eggdrop will not be able to authenticate against passwords in an already-existing userfile and thus will require every user to set a password again, as if they were just added to Eggdrop.
 This can be done via the PASS msg command (/msg bot PASS <password>) or by having a user with appropriate permissions (and an already-set password) log into the partyline and use the '.chpass' command.

-    SECURITY CONSIDERATION: This configuraion is not ideal for transitioning an existing userfile to PBKDF2.
+    SECURITY CONSIDERATION: This configuration is not ideal for transitioning an existing userfile to PBKDF2.
 Without the blowfish module loaded, every user in the userfile essentially has no password set.
 This means any other user that matches a hostmask applied to a handle (*!*@*.aol.com, I'm looking at you) could set the password and gain access to that user's Eggdrop account.

 Enabling solo configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^